-We have audited the financial statements of ICON plc ('the Company') and subsidiaries (together, "the Group") for the year ended 31 December 2019, set out on pages 28 to 138, which comprise the Consolidated Statement of Profit and Loss, Consolidated Statement of Comprehensive Income, Consolidated and Company Statements of Financial Position, Consolidated and Company Statements of Cash Flows and related notes, including the summary of significant accounting policies set out in note 1.The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.
+We have audited the financial statements of ICON plc ('the Company') and subsidiaries (together, "the Group") for the year ended 31 December 2019, set out on pages 28 to 138, which comprise the Consolidated Statement of Profit and Loss, Consolidated Statement of Comprehensive Income, Consolidated and Company Statements of Financial Position, Consolidated and Company Statements of Changes in Equity, Consolidated and Company Statements of Cash Flows and related notes, including the summary of significant accounting policies set out in note 1.
+The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.